cloudmesh-book/book-latex-2018/cloud-clusters/chapters/doc/plagiarism.md

   [Correct Quote](patternCorrectQuote.html)               non-plagiarizm   takes another's words verbatim and acknowledges with quotation marks, full in-text citation with locator, and reference
   [Proper Paraphrase](patternProperParaphrase.html)       non-plagiarizm   summarizes another's words and acknowledges with in-text citation and reference
   [Parroted Paraphrase](patternMindlessParaphrase.html)   non-plagiarizm   appears to be paraphrasing, and technically may not be plagiarism ...

+### Citation Styles

+Each journal or workshop and books will have their own citation styles.
+Often we find styles such as APA and Harvard.
+However these styles are often not use in scientific writing and tutorials that use them may provide you with information that is not applicable to other publications.
+Hence you need to review the rules for your specific publication venue carefully.
+In some cases this will lead to a significant improvement in readbility as well as reduction in space.

+While in APA style you may mention

+> "John von Neuman (John von Neuman; 1927) describes a turing machine in his
+> ground braking paper ... that can do this and that and more.".

+However in our community we often focus more on the technology than on the person or team that did this.
+Also citations will be precisely numbered.
+Hence this will be sufficient:

+> "In [1] a turing machine is introduced that can do ..."

+Please be reminded that non of our assignments will use APA style citing.
+We use numbered ACM or IEEE proceedings and journal citations.

+### Exercise

+Plagiarism.1

+: Pass the plagiarism certification.
+This test is mandatory for all students taking this class.
+Typically it should have been done as part of another class, but we found through experience that some student that have not taken the certification have issues with this topic.